-3. SHORELAND VEGETATION SCORING In the area within 35 feet from the water's edge Roots of vegetation hold soil in place and reduce erosion.
-Vegetation will be a component of every shoreline stabilization practice and will be the only practice required in some situations.
-Evaluation of the amount and type of existing vegetation should be one of the first steps in planning for shoreline stabilization. □ 1 □ 2 □ 3 three layers of vegetation (grasses/wildflowers, shrubs, and trees) are present; one or more layers of vegetation is absent; only turf grass, bare soil, and/or sand are present.
-4. SLOPE Steep slopes along the shore are subject to more erosion and less stability.
-This erodibility is amplified by soil type and removal or lack of vegetation.
-Some shoreline practices require the bank slope to be no greater than 2:1 slope (two horizontal feet by one vertical foot) to be effective. □ 1 □ 2 □ 3 The land on the property heading to the lake has no slope and is very flat; moderate slope; steep slope.
-5. IMPERVIOUS SURFACES Hard structures such as buildings and pavement do not allow for water to infiltrate into the soil.
-These impervious surfaces lead to significant overland runoff and increased erosion.
-This is especially true on lakeshore lots.
-Reduction of impervious surfaces is a simple step to reduce erosion. □ 1 □ 2 □ 3 My entire lakeshore property is mostly natural with a few hard surfaces (buildings or pavement); has a moderate amount of hard surfaces; has several buildings and other hard surfaces.
-6. SOIL TYPE Soil type plays a major role in stability of the shoreline.
-Sandy soils are more susceptible to erosion as they crumble and fall away easily once disturbed.
-To best determine your property's soil type, refer to the Simple Soil Test on page 22. □ 1 □ 2 □ 3 Soils on my property are Silty (smooth and spongy); clayey (stiff and sticky); sandy (coarse and gritty).
-7. RECREATIONAL USE The amount of activity along your shoreline can be considered in three levels - little recreation (e.g. light, irregular foot traffic), moderate recreation (e.g. some storage, fire pit, trampled paths), and heavy recreation (e.g. boat storage and/or launch, developed paths, hard-packed ground). □ 1 □ 2 □ 3 In the area within 35 feet of the lake, there is little recreational activity; moderate recreational activity; heavy recreational activity.
-TOTAL SCORE
+3. SHORELAND VEGETATION SC ORING In the area within 35 feet from the water's edge Roots of vegetation hold soil in place and red Vegetation will be a component of every short practice and will be the only practice require Evaluation of the amount and type of existing be one of the first steps in planning for shore reline stabilization d in some situations. g vegetation should □ 1 □ 2 □ 3 three layers of vegetation (grasses/wildflowers, shrubs, and trees) are present; one or more layers of vegetation is absent; only turf grass, bare soil, and/or sand are present.
+4. SLOPE Steep slopes along the shore are subject to me stability.
+This erodibility is amplified by soil to or lack of vegetation.
+Some shoreline practice slope to be no greater than 2:1 slope (two how vertical foot) to be effective. ype and removal □ 1 □ 2 □ 3 The land on the property heading to the lake has no slope and is very flat; moderate slope; steep slope.
+5. IMPERVIOUS SURFACES Hard structures such as buildings and paver for water to infiltrate into the soil.
+These implead to significant overland runoff and increasis especially true on lakeshore lots.
+Reduction surfaces is a simple step to reduce erosion. ervious surfaces ased erosion.
+This n of impervious □ 1 □ 2 □ 3 My entire lakeshore property is mostly natural with a few hard surfaces (buildings or pavement); has a moderate amount of hard surfaces; has several buildings and other hard surfaces.
+6. SOIL TYPE Soil type plays a major role in stability of the soils are more susceptible to erosion as they away easily once disturbed.
+To best determine type, refer to the Simple Soil Test on page 22. crumble and fall e your property's soil □ 1 □ 2 □ 3 Soils on my property are Silty (smooth and spongy); clayey (stiff and sticky); sandy (coarse and gritty).
+7. RECREATIONAL USE The amount of activity along your shoreline of in three levels - little recreation (e.g. light, irremoderate recreation (e.g. some storage, fire pinned heavy recreation (e.g. boat storage and/or paths, hard-packed ground). egular foot traffic), it, trampled paths), □ 1 □ 2 □ 3 In the area within 35 feet of the lake, there is little recreational activity; moderate recreational activity; heavy recreational activity.
+TOTAL SCORE 10 OR LESS You have few impacts to the shoreline.
+Creating a no mow zone or restoring native vegetation may be enough to protect your Your shoreline has onlerosion impacts and national candidate for a bioeng control practice. ly modera nay be a g good numerous sources and may require shoreline.